Nina Dobrev Puts Feud Rumors To Rest & Poses With Ex Ian Somerhalder & Nikki Reed: Pic

-There’s no bad blood here!
 Nina Dobrev took to Instagram on Feb.
-7 to pose with her ex, and co-star Ian Somerhalder and his wife, Nikki Reed.
-It looks like the past is officially behind them and we have to say, the three of them look great!
+7 to pose with her ex and co-star Ian Somerhalder and his wife, Nikki Reed.
+Naturally, ‘The Vampire Diaries’ star captioned the pic with ‘all love!’

 “Can’t believe how time flies.
 Farewell dinner with team Somereed,” Nina Dobrev captioned her photo on Instagram, posing in the middle of Ian Somerhalder and Nikki Reed.
 “So good catching up with these goofballs.
 All ❤.”